 As a historian of modern South Asia, my research and teaching interests bring together the fields of migration studies, diplomatic history, and imperial and global history.
-I am interested in critical, bottom-up approaches to diplomatic history: my work locates histories of migration across the Indian Ocean and beyond as central to the making of postcolonial diplomacy.
+I am interested in critical, bottom-up approaches to diplomatic history and international relations: my work locates histories of migration across the Bay of Bengal and Indian Ocean as central to the making of postcolonial diplomacy.

 I am also one of the co-directors of the Exeter South Asia Centre.

 My research interests are shaped by my interdisciplinary training in history and international relations.
 I am especially interested in critical approaches to diplomatic history, modern South Asian and Indian Ocean history, and histories of caste, migration, and mobility.
 My article exploring the history of India's postcolonial passport regime through its efforts to prevent the mobility of ‘lower’ caste and class migrants has been published recently in Modern Asian Studies.

 My research is also concerned with addressing the neglect of caste in studies of diplomacy and international relations.
 As part of this focus, I am co-editing a special issue on 'Caste and Diplomacy' along with Pavan Kumar (Delhi University) and Vineet Thakur (Leiden University) for the Hague Journal of Diplomacy.
 With my colleague Medha (Shiv Nadar University), I have been working on an article that problematises the uncritical use of the term 'pariah' as a conceptual category in international relations and diplomacy.

 I have also been working on collaborative projects that expand on these research interests - I am a member of the Beyond Partition working group of scholars examining histories of migration, citizenship and mobility in South Asia post-1947 and co-organised our annual conference in June 2022 with Antara Datta (Royal Holloway).